vstamporis/barista-gradle-plugin/README.md

 2. How it works

         - Workflow
-            1. Barista plugin task checks if target project is Android
+            1. Barista plugin task checks if target project is Android.
+Check based on imported plugins and packages
-            2. If
+            2. If it is an Android Project, check in the gradle task graph if there is a task named "assembleDebugAndroidTest"
+               This indicates that a test is about to takee place (find more ddocumentation).

+            3.
+            4.
+            5.

         - How android emulator communicates with the host machine http server
             AVD emulators : 10.0.2.2 (https://developer.android.com/studio/run/emulator-networking)
             Many factors can affect the communication between the emulator and the host machine such as a local firewall.